Showmick119/SamayDashboard/README.md

 ## Implementation Details

-The backend is implemented as a Flask API with CORS support, specifically configured to work with the frontend hosted at `https://showmick119.github.io`.
+The backend is implemented as a Flask API with CORS support, specifically configured to work with the frontend hosted at `samay-dashboard.vercel.app`.
 The API communicates with the models and datasets stored on an NVIDIA DGX server.

 ### Model Support